 Cris Worley Fine Arts is pleased to announce our second solo exhibition of oil paintings by gallery artist Robert Sagerman.
-Permutation as Refinement, opens with an artist’s reception on Saturday, February 15th from 5:30 - 8:30pm, and will run through March 21st, 2020.
+Permutation as Refinement, opens with an artist’s reception on Saturday, February 15th from 5:30 - 8:30pm.
 The artist will be in attendance and will participate in an artist's talk at 5:30pm.

 Robert Sagerman’s densely layered impasto paintings swirl and gradate in brilliant hues of oil or silicone, hand milled by the artist from elemental pigments.
 Sagerman methodically places each stroke with a palette knife, keeping a ledger of the thousands upon tens-of-thousands of marks, which eventually correspond to the title of the completed work.
 This disciplined method of working parallels Sagerman’s scholarly inquiries applied to his own artistic practice.